-- Draw 4 horizontal green lines equal distance apart in a 400x400 window - Modify your code to allow different numbers of lines (perhaps getting as input from a user) - Allow the user to move the circle multiple times (with or without animation) - Allow the user to pick the points to draw a line - Use the Pythagorean theorem to calculate the length of the long side of a right triangle ( $a^2 + b^2 = c^2 \rightarrow c = \sqrt{a^2 + b^2}$ ) - Make a function that computes it.
+- Draw 4 horizontal green lines equal distance apart in a 400x400 window (should be able to change) - Modify your code to allow different numbers of lines (even input from a user) - Allow the user to move the circle multiple times (with or without animation) - Allow the user to pick the points to draw a line - Use the Pythagorean theorem to calculate the length of the long side of a right triangle ($a^2 + b^2 = c^2 \rightarrow c = \sqrt{a^2 + b^2}$) - Make a function that computes it.
 Make a main function that gets user input and displays the result.